 Full coverage car insurance in Nevada

-On average, premiums for full coverage car insurance in Nevada cost $2,060 per year for the limits of 100/300/100 – $100,000 in bodily injury coverage, $300,000 in bodily injury coverage per accident and $100,000 in property damage coverage.
+In Nevada, you can expect to pay around $2,060 per year for full coverage car insurance for the limits of 100/300/100 – $100,000 in bodily injury coverage, $300,000 in bodily injury coverage per accident and $100,000 in property damage coverage.

-Experts recommend that drivers purchase full coverage insurance with the highest liability limits they can afford to be financially protected.
-Full coverage car insurance policies include liability, comprehensive and collision coverage.
+Car insurance experts advise drivers to get full coverage insurance with the highest liability limits they can afford.
+Full coverage includes liability, comprehensive and collision coverage, with a deductible.

 Calculate the cost of car insurance in Nevada

-Nevada Car Insurance Rates by ZIP Code
+Nevada car insurance rates by ZIP Code

 Estimate car insurance in Nevada by car model

-For instance, Maserati, BMW, Porsche and Audi are some of the most expensive cars to insure.
-Subaru, Hyundai, Honda and Mazda are among the cheapest cars to insure.
+For instance, luxury brands like Maserati, BMW, Porsche, and Audi usually have higher insurance costs.
+Cars like Subaru, Hyundai, Honda and Mazda are often cheaper to insure.

 Guide: How to estimate car insurance using our car insurance estimator tool